Which language should I learn — French or Spanish? Which is better, easier, and more useful?

 - 3. Appeal Factor and Personal Interest

 - 4. Career and Job opportunities after learning Spanish or French

 - 5. Difficulty level — Which is Easier to Learn?

 - Final thought (French or Spanish?)

 It is an endeavor that takes time and resources to accomplish, and when it comes to choosing which foreign language to learn, the decision can be like climbing up Mount Everest.

-Fortunately for us, we have narrowed down the search to just two languages: French or Spanish.
+Fortunately for us, I have narrowed down the search to just two languages: French or Spanish.

 Talking about personal intended goals, we mean inward reflections such as asking yourself;

 - What are my interests in the language I want to learn?